ganeswar-velvadapu/milan-24_25/README.md

   - **Branch**: Sort students by their branch of study.
   - **Batch**: Further refine by batch within the selected branch.
 - **Hostel Sorting**: Filter students based on their hostel.
+- **Placement Sorting** : Filter students based on their placement status.
 - **Direct Messaging**: Engage in real-time chat with peers.

 ## Technologies Used